alannchang/reach-mastermind2024/README.md

 Note: removing volumes will remove all data including data stored on databases.

 ## TO DO List

-- Configure random number server so that random numbers are generated and added to redis number store on regular intervals
-- Implement measures to prevent redis number store from completely depleting
+- Timestamps for game session management, auto-expiration, etc.
+- Set up database (Postgres?) for persistent storage
 - Implement proper (input) data validation, especially for the player guesses
 - Implement a dashboard, logging, etc. for better visibility on system
-- Set up database for storing completed game session history, so Redis doesn't have to
 - Set up Redis Sentinels, Master-Slave architecture
 - Expiration timer if players take too long to complete a game